- Ishmael Beah

 In A Long Way Gone, Beah, now twenty-six years old, tells a riveting story.
 At the age of twelve, he fled attacking rebels and wandered a land rendered unrecognizable by violence.
 By thirteen, he’d been picked up by the government army, and Beah, at heart a gentle boy, found that he was capable of truly terrible acts.
 Eventually released by the army and sent to a UNICEF rehabilitation center, he struggled to regain his humanity and to reenter the world of civilians, who viewed him with fear and suspicion.
 This is, at last, a story of redemption and hope.

-Presentations at Calvin College:A Long Way Gone: Memoirs of a Boy Soldier
+Presentations at Calvin University:A Long Way Gone: Memoirs of a Boy Soldier

 Part of the: January Series